kyungjae-lee/website/notes/cpp-programming/smart-pointers.md

 ## What is Smart Pointer?
 (Ownership & RAII)

-* Objects
+* Smart pointers are objects.
+They are implemented as C++ template classes, which can be instantiated.
-* Can only point to heap-allocated memory
-* Automatically call delete when no longer needed
+* Can only point to heap-allocated memory and automatically call delete when no longer needed.
 * Adhere to RAII principles
-* C++ smart pointers
+* C++ smart pointers:
   * Unique pointers (`unique_ptr`)
   * Shared pointers (`shared_ptr`)
   * Weak pointers (`weak_ptr`)
   * Auto pointers (`auto_ptr`) - Deprecated.
-Will not be discussing this one!
+Will NOT be discussing this one!
 * `#include <memory>`
 * Defined by class templates
-  * Wrapper around a raw pointer
+  * Wrapper class that contain and manage a raw pointer.
+(The actual implementation of the smart pointers is compiler-dependent.)
+  * Once created, they can be used in much the same way as raw pointers.
-  * Overloaded operators
+  * Overloaded operators:
     * Dereference (`*`)
     * Member selection (`->`)
     * Pointer arithmetic not supported (`++`, `--`, etc.)
-  * Can have custom deleters
+  * Can have custom deleters to explicitly define the exact behavior you want when the pointer is about to be destroyed.

 ### Example